leikareipa/leikareipa.github.io/blog/gpt-4-implementing-minesweeper-using-a-gui-framework-it-hadnt-seen-before/content.md

 This blog post outlines the steps the AI took in replicating a fair bit of the functionality of Windows Minesweeper as a w95 app.
 I didn't bother trying to get it to fully replicate the game, as I think what it did here is indication enough that it could've done most of the rest as well, if not all.

-You can test the app here: [leikareipa.github.io/gpt4-w95-minesweeper](https://leikareipa.github.io/gpt4-w95-minesweeper) (again, keeping in mind that it's intended as a prototype rather than a finished version).
+## Warming up

-<b>Prompt</b>&mdash;<i>Here's an example of a Windows 95-like GUI window built using a GUI framework called w95.
+> <i>"Here's an example of a Windows 95-like GUI window built using a GUI framework called w95.
 Study this example and generate another window using the framework.
-The window should be like a typical Windows 95 application.</i>
+The window should be like a typical Windows 95 application."</i>

 > Input code
 ```javascript